WHAT I BELIEVE

 Listen to any campaign for election or re-election — be it by a Republican or Democrat — and you always find a common denominator of promises to:

-• “help those in need” find gainful employment so that there may someday be fewer in need,
+• “help those in need find gainful employment” so that there may someday be fewer in need

-• “grow the economy, and thus revenue to the Treasury” so that there may someday be an end to deficits,
+• “grow the economy, and thus revenue to the Treasury” so that there may someday be an end to deficits

-• and “create jobs” that pay well.
+• and “create jobs” that pay well

 In the end, what do we find?
 Empty promises.
 So empty, in fact, that they’ve led to:

-• Not fewer, but many more people in need.
+• not fewer, but many more people in need

-• Jobs that are increasingly part-time, low-wage, and deficient on both near-term benefits and long-term security.
+• jobs that are increasingly part-time, low-wage, and deficient on both near-term benefits and long-term security

 I’m a lifelong business owner.
 Yes, I know what it takes to start a business, run a business, employ and expand — for how I took a map of Penner Manufacturing’s customers from just one pin in one state, to where I have it now in 49 states and Canada, see here.
 Yet, while ‘business owner’ might be a whole lot better qualification for public service than ‘career politician’, that too (in and of itself) is not enough.
 You need a plan on how best to serve the public, laid out in such DETAIL as to offer SOLUTIONS to those who yearn for them.
 I have such a plan.
 My opponent is in this for a career.
 I am not.
 To me, this is a MISSION!